gitlabhq/gitlabhq/doc/administration/auth/ldap-ee.md

 first time GitLab will trigger a sync for groups the user should be a member of.
 That way they don't need to wait for the hourly sync to be granted access to their groups and projects.

-In GitLab Premium, we can also add a GitLab group to sync with one or multiple LDAP groups or we can also add a filter.
-The filter must comply with the syntax defined in [RFC 2254](https://tools.ietf.org/search/rfc2254).

 A group sync process will run every hour on the hour, and `group_base` must be set in LDAP configuration for LDAP synchronizations based on group CN to work.
 This allows